joypaltaid/user_management_backend/README.md

- # User Authentication API
+ # User Management API
-This is a Node.js-based authentication API with features such as user registration, login, logout, profile updates, and password reset.
+This is a Node.js-based user management API with features such as user registration, login, logout, profile updates, and password reset.
 It uses Express, MongoDB, JWT, Multer, and Nodemailer.

 ## Features
 - User registration and login with JWT authentication